 The Company is organized into three business segments: Service Centers ("SC"), Supply Chain Services ("SCS") and Innovative Pumping Solutions ("IPS").
 Our segments provide management with a comprehensive financial view of our key businesses.
 The segments enable the alignment of strategies and objectives and provide a framework for timely and rational allocation of resources within our businesses.
-In addition to the three business segments, our consolidated financial results include "Corporate and other expenses" which includes costs related to our centralized support functions, consisting, of accounting and finance, information technology, marketing, human resources, legal, inventory management & procurement and other support services and removes inter-company transactions.
-The following table sets forth DXP's sales by business segments as of December 31, 2020.
+In addition to the three business segments, our consolidated financial results include "Corporate and other expenses" which includes costs related to our centralized support functions, consisting, of accounting and finance, information technology, marketing, human resources, legal, inventory management & procurement and other support services and removes intercompany transactions.
+The following table sets forth DXP's sales by business segments as of December 31, 2021.
 See Results of Operations under Item 7.
-Management Discussion and Analysis of Financial Condition and Results of Operations for further information on our segments' financial results.